Skip to content

 # Example usage

-# Save data globally and retrieve storage id
+# Save data globally for partner nodes and retrieve storage ids

 Get intermediate data